cevhyruz/dotfiles/docs/README.md

 ![License](https://img.shields.io/github/license/cevhyruz/dotfiles)

-This repository is a collection of configurations and settings for a friction-free development environment.
+This repository is a collection of configurations and settings for 10x development environment.
 Composed of tmux, neovim, bash, fzf, and all other stuff to make development a breeze.